About Awkward Stage Productions Society

 Andy is also in demand as an adjudicator, workshop leader and coach for individuals and groups of professionals and community performers alike.
 He has been a guest speaker for auditions, courses and conferences at SFU, UBC, and Capilano University.
 Andy also served as Musical Director for the smash hit production of Spring Awakening at Studio 58.
 In all, its Andy’s dedication to the development of new talent in Vancouver’s theatre scene that has him thrilled to be serving as Awkward Stage’s Artistic Director.

 Corwin, based in Vancouver, works across Canada primarily as a video and projection designer.
-He currently holds nominations for two Jessie Richardson Awards a Betty Mitchell Award and an Elizabeth Sterling Award for his designs.
-Corwin has studied animation, instructs at The Arts Umbrella and works as a storyteller with Forbidden Vancouver Historic Walking Tours.
+He has earned a Robert Merritt Award and nominations for three Jessie Richardson Awards a Betty Mitchell Award and an Elizabeth Sterling Award for his designs.
+Corwin has studied animation, instructs at The Arts Umbrella, works as a storyteller with Forbidden Vancouver Historic Walking Tours and is an urban game designer/operator with Vancouver Mysteries.
 In theatre, Corwin’s professional experience includes acting, directing, projection design, stage management, set design, graphic and props design.
 Corwin is a Studio 58 acting graduate and holds a Bachelor’s degree in Performing Arts from Capilano University.
 Select company credits include: Alberta Theatre Projects, The Arts Club Theatre Company, Citadel Theatre, Ruby Slippers, Pacific Opera Victoria, Calgary Opera, The Virtual Stage, Studio 58, Théâtre la Seizième, Chemanius Theatre.

 ERIKA BABINS- Artistic Associate